andrii-solokh/LWCAction/README.md

 <isExposed>true</isExposed>
 ```
 2. Lightning Action should invoke Aura Component 'LWCLightningAction' / 'LWCLightningActionMedium' / 'LWCLightningActionHuge' depending on needed size.
-3. Lightning Action API Name should be same as LWC API Name.
+3. Lightning Action API Name should be the same as LWC API Name.
 I can advise naming LWC as 'SObjectName + ActionName + Action', example: 'quoteApplyDiscountAction'.
 4. LWC should extend 'LwcAction':
 ```
 import LwcAction from 'c/lwcAction' export default class QuoteApplyDiscountAction extends LwcAction {}
 ```
-5. When LWC is ready, to stop spinner, call:
+5. Stop spinner when LWC is ready:
 ```
 this.ready()
 ```

 ### Features
-- For closing action from LWC call:
+- Closing action from LWC:
 ```
 this.closeAction()
 ```